-Type of research question Research question examples Variable type No. of variables Suggested analyses Descriptive questions - Seek to quantify responses on 1 variable at a time - Often begin with the words what is or what are What is the average/middle of/most common (variable)?What is the crime rate in a particular community?On average, how many offenders that completed the substance abuse treatment recidivated?
-Continuous or categorical 1 Measures of central tendency (e.g., mean, median, mode) what is of what are What is the range/spread of (variable)?What is the range of sentencing lengths for sexual assault convictions?How diverse are satisfaction levels among community members?
-Continuous 1 Measures of variability/dispersion (e.g., range, standard deviation) What is the relative position of a particular case within (variable)? - How does the Queensland initiative compare to others Australia wide?
-Continuous or categorical 1 Measures of position/location (e.g., percentile rank, z -score) Comparative questions - Seek to compare 2 or more groups on some outcome variable - Often use words such as differ What is the difference in (outcome) between (group 1) and (group 2)?
-What is the effect of crime prevention techniques on the crime rate?
-Do the offenders selected for an anger management intervention differ significantly on key characteristics from the general criminal population?
-Categorical groups, continuous outcome 2 t-test or compare - Can be causal in nature by implicitly comparing 2 groups (e.g., what is the effect) - Can assess changes in some What is the difference in (outcome) among (groups)?
-What is the difference in substance use rates among offenders receiving the three different interventions that are offered?
-What is the difference in crime rates among those communities that implemented the crime prevention techniques and those that did not?
-Categorical groups, continuous outcome 2 or more Analysis of Variance (ANOVA) outcome variable over time - Can assess differences in some outcome variable between geographical areas After controlling for (mediator), what is the difference in (outcome) among (groups)?After controlling for poverty rates, how do crime rates differ among communities?
-Categorical groups, continuous mediator and outcome 3 or more Analysis of Covariance (ANCOVA)
+Type of research question Research question examples Variable type No. of variables Suggested analyses Descriptive questions - What is the average/middle of/most common (variable)?
+Continuous or 1 Measures of central Seek to quantify responses on - What is the crime rate in a particular community? categorical tendency (e.g., mean, 1 variable at a time - Often begin with the words what is or what are On average, how many offenders that completed the substance abuse treatment recidivated? median, mode) - What is the range/spread of (variable)?
+Continuous 1 Measures of - What is the range of sentencing lengths for sexual assault convictions? variability/dispersion - How diverse are satisfaction levels among community members? (e.g., range, standard deviation) - What is the relative position of a particular case within (variable)?
+Continuous or 1 Measures of - How does the Queensland initiative compare to others Australia wide? categorical position/location (e.g., percentile rank, z -score) Comparative questions - What is the difference in (outcome) between (group 1) and (group 2)?
+Categorical groups, 2 t-test - Seek to compare 2 or more - What is the effect of crime prevention techniques on the crime rate? continuous groups on some outcome variable Do the offenders selected for an anger management intervention differ outcome Often use words such as differ significantly on key characteristics from the general criminal population? or compare - What is the difference in (outcome) among (groups)?
+Categorical groups, 2 or more Analysis of Variance Can be causal in nature by implicitly comparing 2 groups What is the difference in substance use rates among offenders receiving the three different interventions that are offered? continuous outcome (ANOVA) (e.g., what is the effect) - What is the difference in crime rates among those communities that Can assess changes in some outcome variable over time implemented the crime prevention techniques and those that did not?
+Can assess differences in some outcome variable - After controlling for (mediator), what is the difference in (outcome) among (groups)?
+Categorical groups, continuous 3 or more Analysis of Covariance (ANCOVA) between geographical areas After controlling for poverty rates, how do crime rates differ among communities? mediator and outcome